Meghan Markle Keeps These 5 Items In Her Fridge At All Times

 Advertisement

-Once she officially becomes a royal, she may no longer have to go grocery shopping herself.
+If she does indeed end up becoming a royal, she may no longer have to go grocery shopping herself.
 (Though that didn't stop Queen Elizabeth.)
 But, we're guessing that someone who loves to cook this much will continue to always have homemade chia seed pudding stocked in the fridge.
 And, carrots for Bogart, of course!

 Advertisement